andrewkim6/critter-game/README.md

-# Ecosystem Game
+# Critter Ecosystem Game
-**The code for this game cannot be made public for academic plagarism purposes** Welcome to Ecosystem Game, an interactive and dynamic game where different critters inhabit a 2D grid.
+**The code for this game cannot be made public for academic plagarism purposes**

+Welcome to the Critter Ecosystem Game, an interactive and dynamic game where different critters inhabit a 2D grid.
 In this game, you'll encounter a variety of critters, each with unique behaviors and actions.
 The goal is to observe their interactions and see how they survive and thrive in their environment.

 Each critter has unique time skip function where some reproduce, move, or stay still.
 Every critter loses a set amount of energy each time skip.
 If this level drops below 0, they perish.
 Each critter also has a fight functios.
 Fights occur when critters land in the same space on the 2D grid.
 Critters also have unique fight functions where they can choose to run or fight.
 If they choose to fight, there is a random number roll and the critter that gets the higher number wins the fight and the other perishes.